Ludovic Vitet: Orleanist Monarchy

 One of the main advocates of liberalism, both political and economic, he was a friend of Madame de Staël, Alessandro Manzoni and Jean Charles Léonard de Sismondi.
-With a few friends, he founded the society "Aide-toi, le ciel t'aidera" (Help yourself, the sky will help you) in order to support the Liberals in the elections of 1827.
-The enterprise failed, but the Revolution of 1830 opened up new perspectives for it.
+With a few friends, he founded the society "Aide-toi, le ciel t'aidera" (Help yourself, Heaven will help you) in order to support the Liberals in the elections of 1827.
+The society's efforts to increase voter registration for the opposition contributed to the defeat of the ultra-royalists in the election.
 Vitet unsuccessfully requested a prefecture from the Minister of the Interior, François Guizot; however, on 25 November Guizot created for him the new post of Inspector General of Historic Monuments, which foreshadowed the current Ministry of Culture.
 The report submitted by Vitet in 1831 at the end of his first tour in the north of France shows that he was in charge not only of monuments but also of museums, libraries, archives and schools of artistic education.
 This report was soon used by Victor Hugo for his pamphlet War on the Demolishers, published in 1832.
-Vitet made two other tours: one to Burgundy, Lyons and its environs, and Puy in 1831; the other to the southwest in 1833, which gave him the opportunity to save the cloister of Moissac.
+Vitet made two other tours: one to Burgundy, Lyon and its environs, and Puy in 1831; the other to the southwest in 1833, which gave him the opportunity to save the cloister of Moissac.